ericoporto/ags-manual-wiki/GeneralSettings.md

     [Palette functions](Globalfunctions_Palette)
 -   **Developer name** - this will add the provided string to the game's executable properties.
--   **Enable letterbox mode** - only available if your game's resolution is 320x200 or 640x400.
-If you enable it, your game will run as 320x240 and 640x480 game correspondingly, while keeping room viewport size at 320x200 or 640x400, and adding black horizontal borders above and below.
-Today this is rather a compatibility option for importing old projects, because AGS does not have proper support for custom viewport size.
 -   **Game file name** - your game's executable and/or data filename.
-    This string will be used when creating game package files on disk.
+    This name will be used when creating game package files on disk.
 -   **Game name** - your game's title.
 This string will be displayed at the window title, and also added to the game's executable properties.